JerryLuCode/Useful-Tools/README.md

 The `progress_function` is a callback function that is registered with the `YouTube` object to display the download progress.

 The script also handles age-restricted videos and replaces any invalid characters in the video titles to ensure proper file naming.

+Note: the caption part is not working now, so you can omit example 3 and 4.

 ## Chinese Converter (chinese_converter.py)